How to Do Alterations

 How to Sew: Basic Clothing Alterations

 It’s often difficult to find a skirt or pair of pants that are exactly the right length.
 Chances are you’ll need to adjust the hem to make the garment fit perfectly.

-To begin, put your pants on inside out.
+- To begin, put your pants on inside out.
 You will need a friend to pin the hem up where you’d like it.
 Carefully take the piece off and make sure the hem lengths match and are even all around.
 Using your iron, press the new hem firmly.

-Using the sewing machine, sew with the smallest stitch possible.
+- Using the sewing machine, sew with the smallest stitch possible.
 Some machines will have a "blind stitch" – if that is the case, this is the best stitch choice.
 Carefully go all the way around and you’ve just sewn a new hem!

-How to take in a top
+How to Take in a Top + Tips

 Many times the problem with the top is that the shape is "too boxy" or "square" for the feminine figure.
 You can easily remedy this by learning how to sew two simple straight seams for this clothing alteration.